Stormwater Pollution Prevention

 Rainwater runoff in and around McKinney drains directly to the East Fork of the Trinity River, as well as Wilson Creek and Lake Lavon.
-Lake Lavon is a critical source of drinking water for McKinney and other local communities.
+Lake Lavon is a critical source of drinking and irrigation water for McKinney and other local communities.

 Since most surface water pollution comes from stormwater contamination, McKinney National Airport strives to control pollution at its source.
 This means informing all airport users of ways to keep stormwater clean.
 Here are a few tips.

 McKinney National Airport and the operator of each facility on the airport work together to ensure that the airport's stormwater is pollutant-free through the implementation of a Stormwater Pollution Prevention Plan (SWPPP).
 The SWPPP identifies potential sources of pollution and employs proactive measures that prevent the contamination of stormwater leaving McKinney National Airport.

 Stormwater Pollution Must Be Prevented at the Source

 The majority of surface water pollution in the United States comes from stormwater contamination (engine oil leaks, hazardous waste dumping, litter, etc.).

 The only practical solution is to control pollutants at their source to the maximum extent possible.
 Controlling contaminants that could pollute stormwater at McKinney National Airport begins with each business, employee, tenant, and user.

 Pollution Prevention is Only Possible with Your Assistance